 Vaccinations are not required for entering the Caribbean

-if you're coming from the U.S., Britain, or Canada.
+if you're coming from the United States.
 Before traveling check with the CDC here.

 Culture and Customs